-According to users, they are experiencing this error when they close Microsoft Word.
-Apparently this problem is caused by installed Add-ins, and in order to fix it you need to find and disable the problematic Add-in.
-To do that, do the following:
+According to users, they are experiencing this error when they close a Microsoft Word.
+Apparently, this problem is caused by installed add-ins, and in order to fix it, you need to find and disable the problematic add-in.

 - Open Word.